 The Company adopts an open and honest approach to employee communications.
-The Company's employees have access to the Vesuvius intranet which distributes Group news and events along with an employee 'app' for information dissemination.
+The Company's employees have access to the Vesuvius intranet which showcases Group news and events along with an employee 'app' for information dissemination.
 Regular updates are provided to employees on all matters of interest, including direct email updates on the financial performance of the Group.
-The HR department is the primary point of contact for employees on employment and workplace matters, operating with an open-door policy and advising employees of any local legal, tax, pension or other employment changes.
+The HR department is the primary point of contact for employees on employment and workplace matters, operating an open-door policy and advising employees of any local legal, tax, pension or other employment changes.
 Senior management, supported and facilitated by the HR department, encourage open dialogue.

-All members of the Group Executive Committee participate in incentive arrangements and receive awards of Vesuvius plc shares through the Vesuvius Share Plan, which vest in accordance with measures and targets set against Earnings Per Share (EPS) and Total Shareholder Return (TSR).
-For certain senior managers, awards are made under the Vesuvius Medium Term Plan (MTP).
-These managers participate in the MTP at varying percentage levels, and awards are made in shares and based on the same measures and targets as the Annual Incentive Plan.
+The Vesuvius Group operates share incentive plans for Group senior management.
+All members of the Group Executive Committee participate in incentive arrangements and receive conditional awards of Vesuvius plc shares through the Vesuvius Share Plan, which will in future vest in accordance with measures and targets set against Total Shareholder Return (TSR), Return on Invested Capital (ROIC) and ESG measures focused on gender diversity, CO2e emissions reduction, and workplace safety.
+The positioning of these measures helps to ensure the business invests capital responsibly, and operates a sustainable business and a safe, diverse workplace for employees over the longer term.
+For certain senior managers, awards of Restricted Stock are made under the Vesuvius Medium Term Plan (MTP).
+These managers participate in the MTP at varying percentage levels, and awards are made in shares.

-Vesuvius Holdings Limited Strategic Report for the Year Ended 31 December 2021 (continued)
+Vesuvius Holdings Limited Strategic Report for the Year Ended 31 December 2023 (continued)

 As part of the Vesuvius Group, the safety, diversity, personal growth and job satisfaction of the Company's employees are key to the success and growth of the business.
-The Group's strategic ambition is to provide a safe working environment for all employees and to deliver value to them by providing development opportunities.
-Details of the performance and initiatives in both Health and Safety, Human Resources and employee engagement activities are disclosed on page 26 and in Our People in the Sustainability section of the Vesuvius plc 2021 Annual Report on pages 72 to 90.
+The Group's strategic ambition is to provide a safe working environment, as part of a sustainable business, for all employees, and to deliver value to them by providing development opportunities.
+Details of the performance and initiatives in both Health and Safety, Human Resources and employee engagement activities are disclosed as part of the Group's Section 172 responsibility on page 69 and in Our People in the Sustainability section on pages 58 to 63 of the Vesuvius plc Annual Report 2023.